 The Anti-Inflammatory Diet

 Remove inflammatory foods from your kitchen.
 Start with white & wheat flour products: breads, flour tortillas, pasta, crackers, baked goods, bagels, cereal, anything that contains wheat in any form.
-Then ditch the rye, oats, spelt, kamut, triticale, and barley.
 These foods contain gluten, which causes inflammation in the intestinal tract.
 Studies show that gluten consumption activates zonulin, which leads to increased intestinal permeability (leaky gut).
 Leaky gut contributes not only to inflammation but also food allergies.
 So ditch the gluten, k?
 Get rid of white sugar and boxed, processed foods containing any refined sugars or corn syrup.

 Ditch the dairy, too.
 Dairy contains an abundance of a hormone called IGF-1, which is really good for baby cows, its intended recipient.
 But IGF-1 is a growth hormone that causes inflammation in humans.
 We are the only mammal that continues to consume milk into adulthood.
 Think about that.
 It’s intended as to provide growth and nourishment from mother to young.
 Also, many people have sensitivities to casein, the protein portion in dairy, and most adults lack the lactase enzyme needed to effectively digest it.
 Most dairy we consume contains antibiotics and toxins, and the pasteurization and homogenization processes damage the protein.
 Dairy increases insulin levels and contributes to acne.
 Raw milk may be ok occasionally for those who aren’t sensitive to casein.
 Click here to read more.